* World shares pull back from record high

 * Oil hit by delay on output decision

-Wall Street suffered its worst start to a year since 2016 on Monday and with volatility gauges up, the euro up and Germany expected to follow Britain with a lockdown extension, European equities were under pressure.
+Wall Street was expected to extend its worst start to a year since 2016 and with volatility gauges up, the euro strong and Germany expected to follow Britain with a lockdown extension, European equities were under pressure.

-Markets were also watching to see whether Tuesday’s Georgia run-off election enable the Democrats to flip both Senate seats and disrupt what markets view as a delicate political balance in Washington.
+Markets were also watching to see whether Tuesday’s Georgia run-off election enables the Democrats to flip both Senate seats and disrupt what markets have viewed as a delicate political balance in Washington following November’s election.

 “The result could be quite crucial on how much leeway Biden has to push his own agenda,” said Wells Fargo Asset Management’s global head of multi-asset solutions, Matthias Scheiber.

-Markets are likely to “move on” if the vote sees Republicans maintain control of the Senate, Scheiber said, whereas they could react to a Democrat win that would make additional fiscal stimulus priced in as well as potential additional regulation for the energy and tech sectors.
+Markets are likely to “move on” if the vote sees Republicans maintain control of the Senate, Scheiber said, whereas they could react to a Democrat win that would make additional fiscal stimulus, but also stiffer regulation for the energy and tech sectors, more likely.

-“We could see quite a mixed market,” he said.
-Investors having been increasingly looking to hedge their equity positions following the recent strong rally, he said.
+“We could see quite a mixed market,” he said, adding that investors had also been increasingly looking to hedge their equity positions following the recent strong rally.

-There was focus on the currency markets again as the dollar’s slide continued.
+The currency markets were in focus again too as the dollar’s slide continued.

-China raised its official yuan exchange rate by the biggest margin since abandoning its peg in 2005, which helped support demand for other currencies and kept MSCI’s emerging-market currency index near the record high it had set on Monday.
+Overnight China raised its official yuan exchange rate by the biggest margin since abandoning its peg in 2005, which helped support demand for other currencies and kept MSCI’s emerging-market currency index near the record high it had hit on Monday.

-In the offshore market, the yuan strengthened as far as 6.4419 for the first time since June 2018.
+In the international ‘offshore’ market, the yuan strengthened as far as 6.4419 for the first time since June 2018.
 It started the week at 6.4944 and has now surged more than 12% since May as China’s economy has rebounded and near-zero U.S. interest rates have cut the dollar’s appeal.

 “It’s a very big move by any historical yardstick,” said Ray Attrill, head of FX strategy at National Australia Bank in Sydney.
 “And I don’t think you can ignore that.”

 GEORGIA ON MARKETS’ MIND

-In Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan pulled back from a record high.
-Australian stocks fell 0.3%.
-Chinese shares ended higher.
+In Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan ended at a record high thanks to chunky gains in South Korean and Chinese stocks.

-U.S. S&P 500, Nasdaq and Dow Jones stock futures all edged up about 0.2% after Monday’s falls.
+S&P 500, Nasdaq and Dow Jones stock futures were all fractionally lower ahead of their restart..